Model Outputs

 csv, and parquet.
 If you don’t specify a format, JSON is used by default.

-Every output file must contain a forecast_datetime column.
-This column holds
+Every data point in your output must contain a forecast_datetime value.
+This

 The outputs array in .pd4castrrc.json defines the schema of your output